SreeraaghavRaja-22/uP2_Lab4/README.md

   - Ensure that there will be no deadlocks and no situation where all threads are asleep
   - Stuff I used for Testing:
     - Changed LaunchpadLED.c file so that I could only see the red LED (well just make sure not to mess with blue)

-  - Stuff to Work On:
+- Part B:
   - Figure out how to not brick the code when having multiple threads UART at once
     - Fixed the priority of the FIFOs to make them lower than the other threads
   - Figure out how to fix the timing for the consumer thread
     - It works even if the producer has the same sleep time
   - Fix weird bug with the code where the value decrements by 15 for no reason drops because the head cycles?
     - This is not a bug because the head pointer cycles -- could still be a bug

 - Part C:
   - I accounted for alive and dead threads